aaronmams/jekyll-now/_posts/2017-01-27-Initial thoughts on Genetic Programming.md

 1. making good predictions from data and
 2. trying to answer questions about the structure of a data generating process in a model-free environment (I'll talk more about what this means).

+PLEASE do not mistake the fact that I've written this shit down and posted it on the interweb for expertise.
+This is basically a lab book for my first attempts at understanding GP/Symbolic Regression.
+If you want to learn along with me, read on.
+I think I've figured a lot of things out...but there's undoubtedly a lot I haven't figured out.

 # Executive Summary

 1. Genetic programming/symbolic regression is pretty easy to understand conceptually (high level) but really hard (both programmatically and mathematically) to do well.